How To Get Started with Photo Organization of Old Family Photos

 - Start placing digital photos in their correct folders.

-Having your photographs of all generations organized on your computer is fantastic, but you are NOT done, yet.
+Having your photographs of all the generations organized on your computer is fantastic, but you are NOT done, yet.
 Backing up your photographs regularly is critical.
 You’ve scanned your photos to preserve and share with future generations.
 Don’t risk losing them.

 Genealogy Tip: Mark a monthly date on your calendar to remind yourself.
 The first day of the month is a great time to do this.
 Build consistency by backing up your old family photos on the first of the month, and soon you will have a new habit!